swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 #### Creating a new event from URL

-If you already have the event's URL with properly formatted metadata, the following information can automatically be imported:
+If you already have the event's URL with properly formatted metadata using [The Carpentries workshop template](https://github.com/carpentries/workshop-template), the following information can automatically be imported:

 * Slug (created from GitHub repo name)
 * Start and end dates